RNA-based evolution: RNA stability

 Phenotype may also be determined by the number of RNA molecules, as more RNA transcripts lead to a greater expression of protein.
 Short tails of repetitive nucleic acids are often added to the ends of RNA molecules in order to prevent degradation, effectively increasing the number of RNA strands able to be translated into protein.
 During mammalian liver regeneration RNA molecules of growth factors increase in number due to the addition of signaling tails.
 With more transcripts present the growth factors are produced at a higher rate, aiding the rebuilding process of the organ.

 RNA silencing

 Silencing of RNA occurs when double stranded RNA molecules are processed by a series of enzymatic reactions, resulting in RNA fragments that degrade complementary RNA sequences.
 By degrading transcripts, a lower amount of protein products are translated and the phenotype is altered by yet another RNA processing event.

+RNA and Protein

+In Earth's early developmental history RNA was the primary substance of life.
+RNA served as a blueprint for genetic material and was the catalyst to multiply said blueprint.
+Currently RNA acts by forming proteins. protein enzymes carry out catalytic reactions.
+RNAs are critical in gene expression and that gene expression depends on mRNA, rRNA, and tRNA.
+There is a relationship between protein and RNAs.
+This relationship could suggest that there is a mutual transfer of energy or information.
+In vitro RNA selection experiments have produced RNA that bind tightly to amino acids.
+It has been shown that the amino acids recognized by the RNA nucleotide sequences had a disproportionately high frequency of codons for said amino acids.
+There is a possibility that the direct association of amino acids containing specific RNA sequences yielded a limited genetic code.

 Evolutionary mechanism

 Most RNA processing events work in concert with one another and produce networks of regulating processes that allow a greater variety of proteins to be expressed than those strictly directed by the genome.
 These RNA processing events can also be passed on from generation to generation via reverse transcription into the genome.
 Over time, RNA networks that produce the fittest phenotypes will be more likely to be maintained in a population, contributing to evolution.
 Studies have shown that RNA processing events have especially been critical with the fast phenotypic evolution of vertebrates—large jumps in phenotype explained by changes in RNA processing events.
 Human genome searches have also revealed RNA processing events that have provided significant “sequence space for more variability”.
 On the whole, RNA processing expands the possible phenotypes of a given genotype and contributes to the evolution and diversity of life.